vext01/theunixzoo-www/src/undergrad-projects-2013.md

 ### A Lightweight Trace Inspector for PyPy

 PyPy is a fast meta-tracing implementation of the popular Python programming language.
-The PyPy community takes performance serisouly and as a result has implemented instrumentation which can help to debug possible performance issues.
+The PyPy community takes performance seriously and as a result has implemented instrumentation which can help to debug possible performance issues.
 Due to the sheer amount of raw data that the aforementioned instrumentation generates, ideally an external tool